cmu-mars/cmu-robotics/cp2/ta/README.md

 memory provided by the instance types described above should be more than sufficient to cover the dynamic memory needs of this CP.

 ### Logging Verbosity

-TODO: provide guidance on appropriate logging levels for deployment.
+Each of the services defined in `docker-compose.yml` (with the exception of `rooibos`) writes to its own log file and come with options for controlling logging verbosity.

+* `bugzoo`: the logging level is set via `--log-level` option and may be set to any of the following: `none`, `info`, `error`, `warning`, `debug`, or `critical`.
+Given the large number of calls to `bugzoo` over the course of the evaluation, we recommend logging at the `warning` level during deployment.
+For debugging, the level can be dropped to `info` or `debug` (but be warned that `debug` can potentially produce GBs of logs).
+* `boggart`: implements an identical logging system `bugzoo`, but produces relatively small logs.
+We recommend using the `info` level for deployment and `debug` for debugging.
+* `rooibosd`: logging for this component should be **completely disabled** by redirecting its output to `/dev/null`.
+Any failures in this component should be captured by client logs in the other components.
+* `ta`: the TA does not expose any of its own logging options.

-Before posting to `/done` or `/error`, the TA will attempt to collect logs from all of the containers listed in `docker-compose.yml`, before aggregating them into a compressed archive (i.e., a `.tar.gz` file) and uploading the resulting archive to Amazon S3.
+Before posting to `/done` or `/error`, the TA will attempt to collect logs from all of the containers above, before aggregating them into a compressed archive (i.e., a `.tar.gz` file) and uploading the resulting archive to Amazon S3.

 ## Troubleshooting